- On-site restaurant serves lunch and dinner

-- Rooms are on the small side
+- Rooms are small

 - Loud street noise can sometimes be heard from rooms

 - Neighborhood is somewhat deserted at night

 Oyster Hotel Panoramas

 This Garment District chain hotel has rooms that are blandly decorated, but well-maintained; a gym that's modest, but open 24 hours; and an on-site restaurant that's mediocre, but features a glass dining area and a garden (rare in NYC).
 Most of its appeal is oriented towards business travelers and convention folk, who will appreciate its location two blocks from the Javits center, free Wi-Fi, meeting room, and computer area with free printing.

 On a less-populated block eight blocks south and west of Times Square, about a five- to 10-minute walk from the Jacob K. Javits Convention Center